 The heartfelt gratitude to the Organizing Committee Associates, many external experts, company representatives and other eminent personalities who supported the conference by facilitating the discussion forums.
 We also took the privilege to felicitate the Organizing Committee Members, Editorial Board Members and Media Partners who supported this event.

-By the outstanding accomplishment of Infectious Diseases Meet 2020, it is proud to announce the “4th Global Experts Meeting on Infectious Diseases” to be held during February 22-23, 2021 in Singapore City, Singapore.
+By the outstanding accomplishment of Infectious Diseases Meet 2020, it is proud to announce the “4th Global Experts Meeting on Infectious Diseases” to be held during May 10-11, 2021 as a Webinar.
 Infectious Diseases Meet 2021 has been organized with the intention and the specific intent of promoting the development of new perspectives and ideas for exploiting the high level of Awareness attained by the scientific community in various infectious fields.

 Let us meet at @ Infectious Diseases Meet 2021